pranaygp/frontend-exercise/README.md

 Tasks: Nothing specific, play around with styling!

+Note: You can create SCSS files, and they will be automatically compiled to CSS files when you save, but you need to import the CSS file into your component.

 Some styling related resources:
 * [Learn Layout](http://learnlayout.com/)
 * [A Complete Guide To Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)